 If the mountains call to you, the two iconic passes are Khardong La and Chang la which go towards Nubra Valley and Pangong Lake respectively.
 Though driving on these passes is never easy, be sure to take out your DSLRs for shots of a lifetime.
 The sights are simply breathtaking.
 The air does get thinner as you ascend on the passes but don’t worry the army camps set up on the highest points are always happy to lend you some oxygen as well as tea and Maggi to keep your spirits up.

 Driving on these paths however is magnificent.
-You can admire God’s landscaping skills in all there eternal glory.
+You can admire God’s landscaping skills in all eternal glory.
 The combination of the clouds, sunshine, snow, and rock makes for a view that is unmatched to the naked eye.
-The Chang La pass leads to the now infamous Pangong Lake which has been immortalised on screen by many Bollywood movies including the blockbuster ‘3 Idiots’.
+The Chang La pass leads to the now infamous Pangong Lake which has been immortalized on screen by many Bollywood movies including the blockbuster ‘3 Idiots’.
 Remember the ending scene when Kareena runs towards Aamir along the shore of a large body of water?
 Yes, that’s Pangong Lake.
 Tourists can find a yellow scooter with a red-helmet parked along the shore and take a selfie with the same for a mere Rs.
 100.

 The lake is considered holy by the locals which makes bathing or washing objects in it strictly forbidden.
 This has ensured it stays pristine despite the increasing number of visitors annually.